 Chicago Favorites Walking & Food Tour

-The guided stroll includes history of the dishes and the establishments that created them, as well as an informative romp through some of the Windy City’s most beloved landmarks.
+The guided walking culinary tour includes history of the dishes and the establishments that created them, as well as an informative romp through some of the Windy City’s most beloved landmarks.
 Our food walking tour of Chicago is a an active, VIP adventure through town; the perfect way to see and taste the city in a single afternoon!

 Why Head Out on a Chicago-style Food Tour?